SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.nonHubConnectorPartCoef``
 """"""""""""""""""""""""""""""""""""""

- * boundary (in terms of participation coefficient) that separates non-hub connector and non-hub kinless node
+ * Boundary (in terms of participation coefficient) that separates non-hub connector and non-hub kinless node
  * default value: 0.8
  * argument type: float
  * this argument has no effect if Params.autoSetCartographyBoundaries = 1